 For these medieval tours, either on right or left bank, it is really nice starting in the heart of Ile de la Cité with the most magnificent medieval monument: cathedral Notre-Dame.

-we will go along its left side on rue du Cloître-Notre-Dame.
+From the cathedral square, we will go along its left side on rue du Cloître-Notre-Dame.
 We will admire its gargoyles and statues and also an old canon’s house.
 Then, we will turn left on Quai aux Fleurs, then we will stop rue des Ursins at the corner of rue des Chantres.

 If we continue the tour on the right bank, we will walk towards Ile Saint-Louis where we will take Louis-Philippe Bridge which will take us in the Marais district.